code-lab-org/nost-tools/docs/source/resources_library/white_papers/certificate_authorization.rst

 This will ask for the password used when first creating the CA private key.
 This username.pem is the user's public certificate, and can now be sent back to them to be used in their applications.

-There is most likely a relatively simple way to automate this process, but when you have few users, manual distribution of certificates should not be too cumbersome.
+There is likely a relatively simple way to automate this process, but when you have few users, manual distribution of certificates should not be too cumbersome.

 Using Client Certificates
 -------------------------

-To use the certifcates in python applications, all that needs to be done is include a filepath to your cert and key in your application's .env file, and then pass these paths to the ``ConnectionConfig`` object used to start the application.
+To use the certifcates in python applications, all that needs to be done is include a filepath to your certificate and key in your application's :ref:`.env file <envSetUp>`, and then pass these paths to the ``ConnectionConfig`` object used to start the application.
 This is identical to how username and password were passed to the broker previously.
 Username and password are no longer necessary, and are not parameters of the ``ConnectionConfig`` object.

-To use the certificates in javascript applications such as Cesium dashboards, the certificate isn't passed to the javascript code, its uploaded directly to the browser.
+To use the certificates in javascript applications such as Cesium dashboards, the certificate isn't passed to the javascript code, it is uploaded directly to the browser.
 To do this, you must first combine your certificate and private key into one pkcs12 format file.
 Use the following command to do this:

 .. code-block::